Sample Partnership Agreement LLC: Everything You Need to Know

 - Equal Vote: Each partner receives an equal vote.

-If partnership agreement allows for partners to withdraw, then the partnership agreement should outline a procedure for an amicable exit, including a notice period and/or a probation period.
+If a partnership agreement allows for partners to withdraw, then the partnership agreement should outline a procedure for an amicable exit, including a notice period and/or a probation period.
 In addition, the partnership agreement should detail a process for the reallocation of the partner's ownership stakes and profit and loss distributions.

 Partners may indicate how assets are distributed in the event of dissolution.
 Potential methods may include: